manuelbcr/parallel_systems/assignment_04/readme.md

 - Illustrate the data in appropriate speedup/efficiency figures and discuss them.
 What can you observe?
 How does the performance compare to your MPI implementation of Assignment 2?

 For this task we have measured the wall time from 10 up to 1.000.000.000 samples and as requested with 1 to 8 threads.
-The results are given in the sheet ex01/measurements.xslx and ex01/measurements.pdf.
+The results are given in the sheet ex01/measurements.xslx.

 In our case the performance was significantly higher for the Open MP program.
 For example running the MPI program with 4 ranks and 100.000.000 samples the execution time was about 5.577 seconds, however, the Open MP program with 4 threads took